hbprosper/symbolic-ai/README.md

 Since the data are already available, there is no need to call this notebook.
 The notebook __seq2seq_data_prep.ipynb__ applies some filtering to __data/seq2seq_data.txt__ and creates the filtered text files __data/seq2seq_data_10000.txt__ and __data/seq2seq_data_60000.txt__ in which all spaces in the expressions have been removed.
 The first file contains 10,000 sequence pairs and the second contains 60,000 sequence pairs.

 ### Training
-Launch the jupyter notebook __seq2seq_train.ipynb__ on a system with GPU support (e.g., Google Colaboratory).
-This notebook defines a sequence to sequence, that is, encoder/decoder model each built using two or more layers of a Long Short Term Memory (LSTM).
-An LSTM returns: __output, (hidden, cell)__, where, for a given sequence instance, output is a tensor of floats equal in size to the number of unique tokens from which the sequences are formed plus 2 for a padding and unknown character tokens, chosen to be a space and question mark, respectively.
-In spite of its suggestive name, which motivates the LSTM, this is just yet another very clever non-linear function.
-The notebook does the following:
+The symbolic translation model can be trained using the jupyter notebook __seq2seq_train.ipynb__, which should be run on a system with GPU support (e.g., Google Colaboratory).
+The notebook defines a sequence to sequence (seq2seq) model comprising a sequence encoder followed by a sequence decoder, each built using two or more layers of Long Short Term Memories (LSTM).
+An LSTM returns __output, (hidden, cell)__, where, for a given sequence, output is a tensor of floats equal in size to the number of unique tokens from which the sequences are formed plus 2.
+The extra length of 2 is for a 2 extra tokens, one for padding (a space) and another for an unknown character (a question mark).
+The objects __hidden__ and __cell__ are the so-called hidden and cell states, respectively, which provide encodings of the input sequence.
+In spite of its suggestive name an LSTM is just another very clever non-linear function that was developed by conceptualizing a device containing various filtering elements.

+The __seq2seq_train.ipynb__ notebook does the following:

   1. Read a filtered text file and delimit each sequence of characters with a tab and a newline character.
   2. Build a character (i.e., token) to integer map for the input sequences and another for the target (that is, output) sequences.
-  3. Use the maps to convert each sequence to an array of integers, with each integer corresponding to a unique character, and pad the sequences with spaces so that the sequences are of the same length.
+  3. Use the maps to convert each sequence to an array of integers, where each integer corresponds to a unique character, and pad the sequences with spaces so that the sequences are of the same length.
 Do this separately for input and target sequences.
-(This is done to permit the use of *batches* during training.)
+(Padding is needed to simplify the use of *batches* during training.)
   4. Create an Encoder, which performs the following tasks:
      1. Map each integer encoding of a token to a dense vector representation using the PyTorch __Embedding__ class.
-     2. Call a stack of LSTMs,
+     2. Call a stack of LSTMs keeping only the hidden and cell states.

 __Encoder__
   .1 Map